Core+ NatureInsight – Using NatureInsight in a Watershed

 Baseline Data

 You can view information about the catchment baseline in the “Baseline data” window of the right sidebar.
-This provides summary statistics on aspects such as the percentages of land cover types within the catchment area, the percentages coverage of agricultural land classification classes, as well as summary values such as the total baseline carbon sequestration and baseline habitat units across an area.
+This provides summary statistics on aspects such as the percentage of land cover types within the catchment area, the percentages coverage of agricultural land classification classes, as well as summary values such as the total baseline carbon sequestration and baseline habitat units across an area.
 The arrows can be expanded or collapsed to show different statistics of interest.

 Note that the baseline information can also be generated for individual grid squares by using the ‘Point Query’ tool.
 The two can both be displayed in the right sidebar at the same time.